What is Crohn’s disease?

 What are the symptoms of Crohn’s disease?

 Symptoms of Crohn’s disease are due to the chronic inflammation and irritation of the gastrointestinal tract.
+Everyone with Crohn’s disease experiences it differently.
+Symptoms may be mild, moderate or severe.
+In fact, they may be more or less severe at different times in the same person.
 Symptoms can range from mild to severe and include:

 - Abdominal pain and cramping (often involving the right lower quadrant)

 - Diarrhea, which may be bloody or have pus in it